microsoft/EdgeML/tools/SeeDot/README.md

 optional arguments:
   -h,   --help             Show this help message and exit -a,   --algo             Algorithm to run ['bonsai' or 'protonn' or 'fastgrnn']
-                           (Default: 'protonn')
+                           (Default: 'fastgrnn')

   -e,   --encoding         Floating-point ['float'] or Fixed-point ['fixed']
                            (Default: 'fixed')

   -d,   --dataset          Dataset to use
-                           (Default: 'cifar-binary')
+                           (Default: 'usps10')

+  -m,   --metric           Select the metric that will be used to measure the correctness of an inference, to obtain the
-  -m,   --metric           What metric to maximise during exploration (valid only for Classification)
+                           best quantization of variables. (valid only for Classification)
                               1) Accuracy ('acc'):                The accuracy of prediction will be used as a metric for correctness.
 (A maximising metric).